Netherlands

 Overall construction activity

-The outlook on overall construction activity for this year is significantly better.
-The total construction output by volume is expected to grow by 1½% in 2024.
-Key drivers of this expected growth include the increase in granted permits as well as the substantial investments in both improving the energy-efficiency of properties and strengthening the energy grid.
+The outlook on overall construction activity is expected to improve significantly this year.
+The total construction output by volume will grow by 2½% in 2026.
+Key drivers of this expected growth include the increase in granted permits for residential properties as well as the substantial investments in both improving the water system and strengthening the energy grid.

 Residential construction

-After years of high growth, the renovation of residential properties decreased by 1% in 2024.
+After years of high growth, the renovation of residential properties decreased by 1% in 2025.
 This decline is mainly due to the saturated demand for sustainable improvements in both individual and multi-family dwellings.
-Particularly the demand for solar panels and heat pumps fell in 2024.
-In 2025, residential renovation is expected to stabilize.
-Growth figures will once again be lacking as a result of decreased investments in energy-efficient and sustainable dwellings.
+Particularly the demand for solar panels and heat pumps fell in 2025.
+In 2026, residential renovation is expected to slightly rise again.
+This growth is mainly the result of government policies that aim to phase out gas use in both new and existing dwellings.

 Non-residential construction